About Mayo Clinic Research

 Postdoctoral research fellow community

-More than 600 postdoctoral research fellows train at Mayo Clinic each year.
+More than 700 students and postdoctoral research fellows train at Mayo Clinic each year.
 They are a critical component of Mayo's vibrant research community.

 Mayo Clinic is a private, not-for-profit biomedical institution that includes a tertiary referral medical center.
 Mayo Clinic offers medical and graduate training and postdoctoral scientist training.

-Mayo Clinic College of Medicine integrates the research and education functions of the institution.
+Mayo Clinic College of Medicine and Science integrates the research and education functions of the institution.
 It serves much like a provost's office does at other academic medical centers.
-The five schools of Mayo Clinic College of Medicine meet the education mission of Mayo Clinic and are the basis of our vibrant academic community.
+The five schools of Mayo Clinic College of Medicine and Science fulfill Mayo Clinic's education mission and are the basis of Mayo's vibrant academic community.